Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: INTRODUCTION

 Description of nature in quantum physics is significantly different from that in classical physics.
 There are several no-go results revealing the departure of quantum theory from classical theory, which arise from statistics obtained by performing measurements on any system.
 Historically first no-go theorem is due to John Bell \cite{Bell} in response to Einstein-Podolsky-Rosen paradox \cite{EPR'1935} which states that local-realist theory cannot explain all the correlations obtained from local measurements on spatially separated entangled systems.
-Second no-go theorem, due to Kochen and Specker \cite{Kochen'1967}, states that there is no non-contextual hidden variable theory for a class of temporal correlation obtained from sequential commutative measurements on a single quantum system.
-The latest no-go theorem in this direction is due to Leggett and Garg in the form of an inequality, namely the Leggett-Garg inequality (LGI), which is a testable algebraic consequence of the notion of macrorealism (MR) \cite{LGI1,LGI2}.\\
+Second no-go theorem, due to Kochen and Specker \cite{Kochen'1967}, states that there is no non-contextual hidden variable theory for a class of temporal correlations obtained from sequential commutative measurements on a single quantum system.
+The latest no-go theorem in this direction is due to Leggett and Garg in the form of an inequality, namely the Leggett-Garg inequality (LGI), which is a testable algebraic consequence of the notion of macrorealism (MR) \cite{LGI1,LGI2}.
+In recent years, investigations related to the LGI have been acquiring considerable significance, as evidenced by a wide range of studies; see, for example, a recent comprehensive review, Reference \cite{lgreview}.

 It is to be noted here that all these no-go theorems are demonstrated through doing measurements on quantum systems.
 Measurements in quantum theory is another area where classical notion of measurement breaks down.
 In \cite{von'1935} von Neumann radically revised the theory of measurement in quantum mechanics.
 In this formulation quantum measurement is described by projective valued measure (PVM).
-Later this ideal notion of measurement i. e., PVM is extended to incorporate realistic aspects of measurements, known as positive operator valued measure (POVM).
-The general description of quantum observables as POVMs gives rise to many operational possibilities not available within the set of standard observables (represented as PVM).\\
+Later this ideal notion of measurement, i.e., PVM is extended in order to incorporate realistic aspects of measurements, known as positive operator valued measure (POVM).
+The general description of quantum observables as POVMs gives rise to many operational possibilities not available within the set of standard observables (represented as PVM) \cite{unsharp2}.
+For example, POVM with the number of measurement outcomes being greater than the system dimension has application in unambiguous state discrimination problem \cite{usd1,usd2,usd3}.
+On the other hand, the imprecision or noise associated with measurement apparatus can be modeled by unsharp POVM \cite{unsharp2}, where the number of measurement outcomes is equal to the dimension of the system under consideration.